-For instructions for unloading and reloading a database in "Upgrading the database file format" on page 144 of the book What's New in SQL Anywhere Studio.
+For instructions for unloading and reloading a database in "Upgrading the database file format" [What's New in SQL Anywhere Studio, page 178].
 The instructions in that section apply to databases involved in SQL Remote replication.

 This section describes a manual way of unloading and reloading a database, and is provided in case there are special circumstances that make the use of the more automated procedure referenced above impossible, such as a schema or other significant database change.